 Once potatoes are light golden, push to one side of baking sheet and arrange fish on other side of baking sheet.
 Bake until fish is golden and flakes easily when tested with fork and potatoes are golden and tender; about 10 minutes.

-Meanwhile, in a small bowl, stir together mustard and maple syrup.
-Serve with fish and chips.
+In a small bowl, stir together mustard and maple syrup for a dipping sauce.